MikeiLL/obliteration.com/_posts/2024-10-17-james-baldwin-adjective-stew.md

 The book is called <u>Tell Me How Long the Train's Been Gone</u>.

-He's describing a woman who with her husband runs an important acting workshop: Lola San-Marquand.
+He's describing a woman who with her husband runs an important acting workshop, Lola San-Marquand.

 I liked her at once.
 I liked her enormously... made me feel immediately, and with great force, that she was a sad woman, a lost and ruined woman, and, even, a gallant one.